 three occupants of an empty home by Klaus Castellano

 With “three occupants of an empty home,” Klaus Castellano gives us three separate narratives that work together as one, full of resonant images, admirable language, and interwoven themes of loneliness, isolation, annihilation.
-In this story we travel back and forward in time, from the recesses of the dark basement to the expanse of space, from the mind of one with dementia to one truly alone in the universe. —CRAFT
+In this story we travel back and forward in time, from the recesses of the dark basement to the expanse of space, from the mind of one with dementia to one truly alone in the universe.
+Please enjoy this piece, which was an honorable mention for the 2018 CRAFT Short Fiction Prize, judged by Jim Shepard. —CRAFT

 - Siris, 73